ArchBTW-LuddyHackathonTeam/LuddyHackathonSP25/README.md

         $ cd LuddyHackathonSP25

-### Install Dependencies and start the servers
+### Install Dependencies and start the service

+1. Move into the frontend directory

+        $ cd /path/to/repo/frontend

+2. Install node dependencies

+        $ npm i

+3. Build the frontend

+        $ npm run build

-1. Move into the backend directory
+4. Move into the backend directory

         $ cd /path/to/repo/backend

-3. Install node dependencies
+5. Install node dependencies

         $ npm i

+5. Link the frontend with the server

+        $ npm run setup

-4. Build the server
+6. Build the server

         $ npm run build

-5. Start the server
+7. Start the server

         $ npm run start

-6. Move into the frontend directory

-        $ cd /path/to/repo/frontend

-7. Install node dependencies

-        $ npm i

-8. Build the server

-        $ npm run build

-9. Start the server

-        $ npm run dev